WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 - The bootloader will show "Windows 10" instead of "Windows 11" if you install Windows 11.

-## Enabling USB
+## Enabling USB (Only if you get issues!)

-The device can currently only be controlled using an USB keyboard/mouse.
+The device can be controlled using an USB keyboard/mouse.
 An ethernet or WLAN USB device can also be connected to the Surface Duo using USB.
-This is only supported using an externally powered USB hub capable of power input and output.
+While USB-C is meant to be working properly by now, you might still need to force an override in case of issues.
 You can either use an USB-C hub, or an USB A hub provided you use a dongle.
 Due to the earlyness of the Windows port, the device is not yet able to detect USB devices being plugged in.
 To force USB host mode on the Surface Duo regardless of USB detection follow the instructions below.

 Still assuming that X: is the mounted Duo Windows partiton, in a command prompt: